masszhou/GRANSAC/README.md

 $$

 * constrained least squares (working on)
-    * I reformulated this problem as a standard quadratic programming (QP), then use CppAD and ipopt to solve this QP.
+    * I reformulated this problem as a standard quadratic programming (QP), then use ipopt to solve this QP.
     * need to test performance.

 * polish codes (working on)